-With LRC 2401 in manual, gradually send the propylene to V304 at flowrates increasing little by little, beginning from 500 kg/h.
+With LIC 2401 in manual, gradually send the propylene to V304 at flowrates increasing little by little, beginning from 500 kg/h.

 During the loading, carry out short venting to the flare from the by-passing of the safety valve to remove the inerts if at all it is required.

-When the liquid level in V-304 is within the range measured by LRC 2401, set the instrument in automatic by 30%.
+When the liquid level in V-304 is within the range measured by LIC 2401, set the instrument in automatic by 30%.

 Open the manual valve of the steam to E 302 and those on cooling water to E 305.

 Feed propylene to E 302 by opening in manual the valve by 10% until 15 kg/cm2 is reached.
-Then adjust PRC 2401 to 15 kg/cm2 and change it in automatic.
+Then adjust PIC 2401 to 15 kg/cm2 and change it in automatic.

 Gradually increase the pressure upto 18 to 20 kg/cm2g.
 When the plant is ready for the liquid propylene receiving, proceed with the starting of the pumps P 301A/S.